-13.1.14 - Lane Usage
+13.1.15 - Lane Usage

-- Do not put vehicle over curbs, sidewalks, or lane markings. - Stop behind stop lines, crosswalks, or stop signs. - Complete a turn in the proper lane on a multiple lane road (vehicle should finish a left turn in the lane directly to the right of the center line). - Finish a right turn in the right-most (curb) lane. - Move to or remain in right-most lane unless lane is blocked.
+- Do not put vehicle over curbs, sidewalks, or lane markings. - Stop behind stop lines, crosswalks, or stop signs. - Move to or remain in right lane unless the lane is blocked or other obstructions prevent use. - Finish a right turn in the right (curb) lane. - Do not wander outside the proper lane of travel.

-13.1.15 - Steering
+13.1.16 - Steering

-- Do not over or under steer the vehicle. - Keep both hands on the steering wheel at all times unless shifting.
-Once you have completed shift, return both hands to the steering wheel.
+- Keep both hands on the wheel at all times unless shifting.
+Once you have completed the shift, return both hands to the steering wheel. - Do not "palm" the wheel.

-13.1.16 - Regular Traffic Checks
+13.1.17 - Regular Traffic Checks